CanYouJustWorkPlease/Sentence-Segmentation/README.md

 If you’re skimming, you can abandon a sentence, and quickly find another sentence.

-You can activate the segmentation by clicking on the top-right icon, or right-clicking (context menu).
+You can activate the segmentation by clicking on the top-right icon.

 Additional notes: